 None of these worked, mostly because they were too drying.
 The few that weren't drying had other unfortunate effects: Cerave Hydrating and LRP Toleriane broke me out, and LRP Physiological made my skin peel.

 After so many unsuccessful trials, I was so frustrated I came back to this (I had tried it before and thought it was the cause of a bad breakout).
-I'm happy to say that this has been my daily AM and PM cleanser for over two months and I am very pleased with it.
-I love that it thoroughly cleanses, cutting through all the oily residue, but never strips my skin or leaves it dehydrated/dry.
-While this does leave some moisture on the face, it is not present in an uncomfortable post-wash film, as this rinses off easily and cleanly.
+I'm happy to say that this has been my daily a.m. and p.m. cleanser for over two months and I am very pleased with it.
+I love that it thoroughly cleanses, cutting through all the oily morning residue, but never strips my skin or leaves it dehydrated/dry.
+While this does leave some moisture on the face, it is not present in an uncomfortable post-wash film, only making my skin soft and supple.

 The consistency of this product reminds me a lot of runny lotion, and the scent...
 I have no idea what I think the scent is like, but I don't really like it.
 After so many uses, though, I can't say I really notice it anymore.

 The label says to use the product on dry skin and then rinse it off, similar to how you might use an oil cleanser.
 (Okay, technically this is an oil cleanser!)

 Price point isn't too bad.
 I get it for around $10 at Whole Foods.